arthurcgusmao/random/README.md

 # random
-Store random files that are not related to any specific project
+Store random files that are not related to any specific project.